 Aged and warped wood could give customers a negative first impression.
 If they notice dilapidated furniture around your business, they may correlate this to the quality of services offered.
 Clients trust clean, updated spaces, and could take notice of wood furniture that is damaged and faded.

 This is a particular disappointment if you have spent large amounts of money on your pieces.
 So, it is important to make a good first impression in as many ways as possible.
 Consider what a UV guard window film can do for you to block UV light and preserve your furniture as long as possible.

 How can window tinting prevent these issues?

-By selecting a high-quality window film with UV blockers, you eliminate harmful sun exposure.
-In addition, because window film comes in a variety of shades and colors, you can protect your fine furniture while enjoying a beautiful sunny day.
-Your home or office need not avoid the light, but enjoy it with exposure options that provide UV protection.
+By selecting a high-quality window film with UV absorbers or blockers, you instantly have UV resistance that helps eliminate harmful sun exposure.
+In addition, because window film comes in a variety of shades and colors, you can protect your beautiful furniture while enjoying a sunny day in the Northwest.
+Your home or office doesn’t need to avoid the light completely!

 Window tinting can help save you time and money in the long run, too.
 There are high-quality marine varnishes made explicitly for wood that spend a lot of time in the sun.
 But you’ll need to continually maintain that wood year after year.
 Window film can stay in place for as long as you want with little to no maintenance.